A published folklorist, Pollyanna enjoys writing about hidden histories, folk customs, and things that go bump in the night.

-There are many accounts throughout folklore of the clashes between the fair folk and humans, once land is acquired for use by the Church.
+There are many accounts throughout folklore of the clashes between the fair folk and humans, once land was acquired for use by the Church.

-Well known tales describe how men would down tools after a day's hard labour laying foundation stones, only to find their work undone the next morning.
-Other folktales describe how fairies angered by the trespass on their land, would topple the church bell into a nearby pool to give a clear message that this new place of worship was not welcome!
+Well-known tales describe how men would put down their tools after a hard day of labour laying foundation stones, only to find their work undone the next morning.
+Other folktales describe how fairies angered by the trespassers on their land, would topple the church bell into a nearby pool, giving a clear message that this new place of worship was not welcome!

-It is only through the actions of a priest to banish these wild beings that work would be allowed to continue, with the fairies never returning once the bell finally chimes in the finished tower.
+It is only through the actions of a priest banishing these wild beings that the work would be allowed to continue, with the fairies never returning after the bell finally chimes in the newly finished tower.

-One particular strain of fairy was said to be more stubborn, and would cause disharmony in abbeys, tempting the monks into drunkenness and distraction.
-Known as 'Abbey Lubbers', these mischevious creatures would take the form of a human helper, sometimes an actual monk or member of kitchen staff.
-Once settled in, their devilish behaviour would begin, distracting the monks from their simple life and reaping merry havoc.
+One particular strain of fairy was said to be more stubborn and would cause disharmony in abbeys, tempting the monks into drunkenness and distraction.
+Known as 'Abbey Lubbers', these mischievous creatures would take the form of a human helper, sometimes an actual monk or member of the kitchen staff.
+Once settled in, their devilish behaviour would begin distracting the monks from their simple life and reaping merry havoc.